sygslhy/image-io/README.md

 image is a numpy array which is suitable for the image processing afterwards.

-The result could be like this:
+The print result could be like this:
 ~~~~~~~~~~~~~~~{.sh}
 Type: uint8
 Shape: (551, 603, 3)